 Breville BES870XL Barista Express

 One of our top recommendations for espresso machines in general, the Breville Barista Express is a great bean-to-cup machine.

 This sleek, semi-automatic machine is quite similar to the bestselling Barista Touch, except it focuses more on semi-automatic capabilities.

 The conical stainless steel burr grinder is top-of-the-line, and the overall build quality makes this machine durable and reliable.
-It’s got a 1600 W Thermo coil heating system for regulating temperature and an automated grouphead cleaning cycle for easy maintenance.
+It’s got a 1600-watt Thermo coil heating system to regulate temperature and an automated group head cleaning cycle for easy maintenance.
 Additionally, a big selling point for this brewer is the level of customization you can achieve with a short learning curve.

-With this Breville, you can adjust the temperature, grind fineness, dosage, and tamping.
-Between all of that, you can get a completely customizable cup.
+You can adjust the temperature, grind fineness, dosage, and tamping with this Breville coffee maker.
+With all of those features, you can get a completely customizable cup.
 Take advantage of the half-pound bean holding capacity, 67-ounce removable water tank, and milk frother that’s perfect for making specialty drinks.